tehsmeely/devBlag/README.md

 build to specialise in blogging about software/game development

-##Feature Wishlist
+##Feature List

 * code blocks with syntax highlighting
-* Markdown in posts, such as adding links
+* Markup in posts, such as adding links
-* Linkable screenshots with previews
-* source downloads support.
+* Shareable resources for images, code snippets and downloads, which can be linked in posts.

 ##Djangae
 This is made using Potato's Djangae and based off of [djangae scaffold](https://github.com/potatolondon/djangae-scaffold)